 Sometimes, Krampus Night (Krampus Nacht) will come together with St. Nicholas.
 He is a devil-looking man wearing a scary mask.
 Usually, he is invited by the parents of naughty kids to teach them a lesson.

 One of the German Christmas traditions is to have the “Sternsinger” going from house to house in some regions.
-Star singers are dressed-up kids who sing a song, draw a sign with chalk at the door and collect some donations.
-They usually come sometime between the 27th December and 6th January.
-The sign will look like this for the year 2020: 20*C*M*B*20.
-This is believed to bring good luck to the families.
+Star singers are Catholic kids who dress up as the three wise men (or the three kings).
+They go to Catholic homes and perform a blessing on the house by singing a song and drawing a sign with chalk at the door.
+They usually come sometime between the 27th December and 6th January, and people often give them some donations after the blessing.
+The sign will look like this for the year 2020: 20*C+M+B+20.

 German Christmas markets